 I started portrait photography with the Sony a7 mirrorless camera paired with the 28-70mm kit lens.
-I learned pretty quick I wanted to invest in a higher quality lens for my photography.
-Especially my portrait photography and getting into fashion shooting.
+From my research, I learned pretty quick I wanted to invest in a higher quality lens for my photography.
+I wanted to get more into portrait photography so I needed to get gear specific to this genre of photography.

 My Favorite Portrait Lenses

 At the time, the only other lens that I wanted was a traditional 85mm but there were no options for Sony at that time.
-Later the Batis 85mm was introduced and the 85mm GMaster would be released in the Sony lineup.
+Later the Zeiss Batis 85mm f1.8 was introduced and the Sony 85mm f1.4 G-Master would be released in the Sony lineup.
 So I started with the good ol’ nifty fifty (five).

 Sony Zeiss FE 55mm f/1.8 Lens

 This lens is super sharp and didn’t come off my camera for the first year.
 90% of my portrait shoots were completed with this lens when I was just starting out.

 It never really drew that much attention while I was in crowded public spaces.
-(You know that look you get when you are carrying a big camera and every is staring and wondering what your doing)
+(You know that look you get when you are carrying a big camera and everyone is staring and wondering what your doing.)

 What I love about the Sony 55mm

 I read online that all photographers need a great nifty-fifty lens, and this was a winner for me.
 The focal length is a perfect starter length.

 What I didn’t like